Cllr Glenn Elder

 Spokesperson for Health and Social Care

-Susan Aitken has been an active member of the SNP for over ten years and was the election agent for Glasgow Cathcart MSP James Dornan in the 2011 Holyrood elections.
+The leader of Glasgow Council's SNP Group, Susan Aitken, has been an active member of the SNP for over ten years and was the election agent for Glasgow Cathcart MSP James Dornan in the 2011 Holyrood elections.

 Originally from Biggar, Susan moved to Glasgow in 1989 to study English and Scottish Literature at Glasgow University.
 She remained in the city and has, for the past eight years, lived in the Crosshill area with her husband.